Get To Know Rowland Hall

 - Experiential, hands-on, and inventive courses and electives include extended field studies, class trips, robotics, and maker spaces.

-- Rowland Hall’s Upper School currently offers 16 Advanced Placement (AP) courses, six Advanced Topics courses, and six honors courses.
+- Rowland Hall’s Upper School offers 10 Advanced Placement courses, 10 Advanced Topics courses, and five honors courses.

-- Technology at Rowland Hall is intentionally integrated into our first- through twelfth-grade classrooms and curriculum to enhance teaching and learning.
-We believe technology offers platforms for research, communication, and expression to complement other more traditional methods.
-Our vision is to enhance education by making it more engaging and immersive.
+- Technology at Rowland Hall is intentionally integrated into our classrooms and curriculum to enhance teaching and learning.
+Tech offers platforms for research, communication, and expression to complement traditional methods; it makes education more engaging and immersive.
 We also view technology as a means of reaching all learners at a level, pace, and method best suited to each student’s needs.
-As we integrate technology more fully, we strive to make technology blend seamlessly into the fabric of our classroom cultures.

 State and National Profile

 - Rowland Hall has the best policy debate team in Utah and one of the top teams in the country.
-We're the only Utah school to be designated by the National Speech and Debate Association as a Debate School of Excellence.
-Rowland Hall has qualified 28 national debaters in the last five years and has won the overall district sweepstakes award six years running.
-In 2015-2016, our debaters earned more bids to the Tournament of Champions than any team in the country, and they won awards at every national tournament in which they competed.
-No Utah debate team has ever had multiple teams in elimination rounds as often as Rowland Hall.
-Their success has earned them the reputation of one of the best policy programs in the West.
+We're the only Utah school to be designated by the National Speech and Debate Association (NSDA) as a Debate School of Excellence.
+Rowland Hall has qualified 19 students to Nationals in the last five years and has won the overall district sweepstakes award six of the last seven years.
+Our expert leadership helps: in 2017, NSDA named coach Mike Shackelford Utah's Educator of the Year.